Living in a flat, sheltered housing or extra care scheme

 With your permission, they may access your flat in an emergency.

-Our janitors are responsible for communal areas and outside areas.
-They make sure these areas are clean, safe and secure.
+Our janitors make sure communal and outside areas are clean, safe and secure including:

 - Benedict Court

 When needed, janitors report repairs, suspicious incidents or observations.